leo-ackermann/simd-sketch/README.md

 [![docs.rs](https://img.shields.io/docsrs/simd-sketch.svg)](https://docs.rs/simd-sketch)

 A SIMD-accelerated library to compute two types of sketches:
-- Classic bottom-$s$ sketch, containing the $s$ smallest distinct k-mer hashes.
+- Classic bottom $s$ sketch, containing the $s$ smallest distinct k-mer hashes.
 - Bucket sketch, which partitions the hashes into $s$ parts and returns the smallest hash in each part.
 (Introduced as *one permutation hashing* in Li, Owen, Zhang 2012.)